manupanand-freelance-developer/devops-capstone-project/.github/ISSUE_TEMPLATE/deploy-docker-kubernetes.md

 ---
 name: Deploy microservices in kubernetes
 about: Deploy microservices
-title: 'deploy-microservices'
+title:  Deploy your Docker image to Kubernetes
-labels: 'deploy-customer-accounts'
+labels: deploy, kubernetes, openshift
-assignees: 'manupanand'
+assignees: manupanand
 ---

 **As a** DevOps engineer